Build a gaming PC in 2017 – The Complete Guide (Updated!)

 Memory: Kingston HyperX FURY Black 8GB

-With our other gaming builds, we added 16GB of ram just to make sure performance was smooth for the occasional time when your computer was trying to process a lot of data at once.
+With our other gaming PC builds, we added 16GB of ram just to make sure performance was smooth for the occasional time when your gaming PC was trying to process a lot of data at once.
 But with this gaming PC build, you’re not likely to have the graphics settings cranked up to max, so you’ll still be able to squeeze decent performance out of an 8GB kit.
 Our goal when selecting the memory was not to go for size, but for speed.
 The HyperX line is capable of lightening quick communication, so your data will be available instantly.

 Storage: SanDisk Ultra II 240GB